 Baking and Vacuum packing

-Action Circuits have the facility to moisture bake and repackage devices.
-We can bake any electronic devices as required, however industry standard times and temperatures range from 6 hours at 125deg C to 24hrs at 125deg C. Equally we can carry out a 12hr bake or a 6hr bake, or at a reduced temperature for longer periods.
+Action Circuits have the facility to moisture bake and repackage electronic devices.
+We can bake any vacuum pack electronic devices as required, however industry standard times and temperatures range from 6 hours at 125deg C to 24hrs at 125deg C. Equally we can carry out a 12hr bake or a 6hr bake, or at a reduced temperature for longer periods.

 In surface mount technology (SMT), semiconductor devices are soldered on to the surface of PCB’s, using processes that expose the devices to temperatures between 210 C and 260 C, for a relatively long time (4 to 60 seconds).
 Due to this high temperature shock, in the early period of SMT a wide number of Surface Mount Devices showed severe damage after the process.
 The largest PLCC and SO devices could explode like popcorn, and this phenomenon became known as the popcorn effect.
 Devices are now produced using packaging techniques to avoid this effect, however moisture retention in the package can still cause excessive mechanical stresses during the soldering process, causing cracks and delaminating.
 In some cases when this damage affects critical areas, long term reliability may be compromised.